hyperledger-labs/splice/README.md

     In case of problems, find the related change in the **closed source Canton repo** and use the change and its commit message to adjust our code.

 You can refer to https://github.com/DACH-NY/the-real-canton-coin/pull/446/commits for an example of how the update PR should look like.

+### App Initialization

+#### SVC app

+The SVC app is special since it creates the SVC party which eventually needs to be decentralized and because other apps rely on the SVC app being up so they can query the SVC party identity.

+Startup proceeds as follows:

+1. Allocate SVC party and user
+2. Upload DAR file
+3. Create initial coin rules
+4. Start automation
+5. Start gRPC service

+#### Validator app

+The validator app is the only application with admin claims and is responsible for allocating parties/users and uploading DARs for all other apps including the wallet.
+The wallet user and the DARs and users for other applications are specified in the static config of the validator app.

+The user of the validator app itself is allocated outside of the app by the validator operator.
+This is required because the validator app does not have authorization to allocate its own user.

+Startup proceeds as follows:

+1. Wait for the validator user to be created and query the primary party.
+2. Create users and their primary parties for the wallet and all other applications specified in the config provided these users and their parties have not already been created.
+3. Upload DARs for wallet and all other applications.
+4. Perform one-time initialization, e.g., create validator right for the validator party itself
+5. Launch gRPC service

+#### All other applications

+All other applications have one service user and do not have admin claims.

+Startup proceeds as follows:

+1. Wait for the user to be created and query the primary party.
+2. Wait for the DARs to be uploaded (TODO(#885) not yet implemented)
+3. Run one-time initialization, e.g., create certain contracts.
+4. Start automation
+5. Start gRPC service